nuagesdencre/vero_hsa/blog/research/planning-the-research-in-more-details.md

 A pilot study will be conducted with a limited number of participants (likely peers) as a trial to ensure the methods are viable.
 The pilot study participants will not be involved in the main study of course.

 #### *Data collection methods*

 - Questionnaire

+  A questionnaire will be presented to any participants answering the call to action.
+The questionnaire will take approximatively 5 to 7 minutes to complete.

- - Semi-structured interviews
+- Semi-structured interviews and Focus groups

+  I will build on the existing data gathered during the survey by conducting semi-structured interviews and a focus group in turn.

+  - Interviews

     I will have a basic script and cover the same key elements with all interviewees.
 I will rely on probes and prompts to get more elaborated information.
     The interviews will be recorded (audio and video).
 The interviewees will not be anonymous.
 The data issued from the study will however be anonymised.
     The limitation of this method: online conversation; limited view of body language

   - Focus group

     Depending on the data gathered so far, it might be relevant to have more than one focus group -- especially if I want to separate representative sample of the population.
 The session(s) will be recorded (audio and video) for a follow-up analysis and transcription.
 In order to keep the conversation between participants flowing, I will abstain from taking notes and simply guide the participants in their discussion.
     Because the focus group session(s) will be recorded and the participants will not be anonymous.
 The data issued from the study will however be anonymised.
     The limitation of this method: online conversation; limited view of body language; participants might have submissive or dominant personalities disrupting the conversation

 **if required for further data collection**
  - Diary Studies

+    As a possible mean of supporting the data gathered thus far, I will invite a limited amount of participants to track their interaction with music via a diary study.

     - Extraction of the past month's data from Spotify
     - WhatsApp or text message check in when using physical music

 ### Details on participants
  `How they are recruited; what, if any, incentives will be given; where participants will be interviewed or tested; duration of the testing/interview period.`